josep-audenis/research-radar/README.md

 ## Preference

 Edit the ``config/feed_preference.json`` to choose your fields and keywords.
-The only fields that should be modified are the ``active`` to fetch papers from that category/subcategory, and the ``keywords`` to filter the fetched papers.
-Example:
+The only fields that should be modified are :
+- ``active`` -> boolean to enable fetching papers from that category/subcategory
+- ``keywords`` -> list of strings representing the keywords used to filter the fetched papers.

+Example of file structure:

 ```json
 {